UFC 277: Pena vs. Nunes 2: Predictions & Analysis

 A few statistical edges stand out.
 Kara-France throws significantly more leather — a 0.2 sig. strike per minute gap.
 Moreno is far more active with takedowns, averaging 1.6 more per 15 minutes.
 Kara-France has tighter striking defense, making opponents miss more often.

 The Pick: Brandon Moreno over Kai Kara-France.
-The model gives Moreno a slight nod at 64% — this could easily go either way.
+We're leaning Moreno here at 68%, a solid but not overwhelming edge.
 The market and our model are aligned — the line looks fair.

 Sergei Pavlovich